 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

 We issue a Data Provision Notice each time we use our statutory power under section 259(1) of the Health and Social Care Act 2012 (the Act).

-When we receive such a direction to collect information, we issue a Data Provision Notice to the appropriate providers of the required data.
+When we receive such a Direction or Request to collect information, we issue a Data Provision Notice to the appropriate providers of the required data.
 The Data Provision Notice provides details of the data collection including the purpose, benefits, how we intend to collect the information, form, manner, frequency and from which organisations.
-We also include any information governance, legal basis or burden* considerations.
+We also include any information governance, legal basis or burden/costs considerations.

 Data Provision Notice procedure

 In addition to publishing the Data Provision Notice, we seek to inform organisations which are within scope of the notice to provide data.
 Depending on the remit and method of data collection, organisations may need to take local action in order to comply with the Data Provision Notice.
 For example for GP Collections, practices may need to accept an offer to participate in the collection via the Calculating Quality Reporting Service (CQRS).